-Both have the looks and the capability of pulling great shots, but the downsides are hard to ignore, as you will still pay a hefty price and have virtually no control over your water temperature.
+Both have the looks and the capability of pulling great shots, but the downsides are hard to ignore, as you will still pay a hefty price and have little control over your water temperature.

 There is also a far steeper learning curve with a manual espresso maker like this than there is with a semi-automatic espresso machine.

-If you’re willing to really understand all of the nuances of espresso shots, then one of these two machines might be for you.
+If you’re willing to really understand all of the nuances of espresso shots, then one of these three machines might be for you.
 Otherwise, it’s probably best to go the semi-automatic route.

 Best Semi-Automatic Espresso Machine